wistia/wistia-open-docs/_posts/data-api.md

 ### Update

 This method is for replacing the captions on a video.
-If the captions for a video don't already exist, this method will return an empty 404.

 <pre><code class="language-markup">PUT https://api.wistia.com/v1/medias/<media-id>/captions</code></pre>